-The assessment portion of the Index is composed of three major sections that address the aforementioned areas of primary interest: America's military power, the operating environments within or through which it must operate, and threats to U.S. vital national interests.
+The assessment portion of the Index is composed of three major sections that address the aforementioned areas of primary interest: the operating environments within or through which America's military must be employed, threats to U.S. vital national interests, and the U.S. military services themselves.
 For each of these areas, the Index provides context, explaining why a given topic is addressed and how it relates to understanding the nature of America's hard-power requirements.

-The authors of this study used a five-category scoring system that ranged from "very poor" to "excellent" or "very weak" to "very strong" as appropriate to each topic.
+The authors of this study used a fivecategory scoring system that ranges from "very poor" to "excellent" or "very weak" to "very strong" as appropriate to each topic.
 This approach was selected as the best way to capture meaningful gradations while avoiding the appearance that a high level of precision was possible given the nature of the issues and the information that was publicly available.